 Nevertheless, although this technique presents the most substantial question under the statute, we conclude for the reasons discussed below that the authorized use of the waterboard by adequately trained interrogators, subject to the limitations and conditions adopted by the CIA and in the absence of any medical contraindications, would not violate sections 2340-2340A.
-(We understand that a medical contraindication may have precluded the use of this particular technique on the contraindication in the conclusion, we do not in any way minimize the
+(We understand that a medical contraindication may have precluded the use of this particular technique on Janat Gul.)
+In reaching this conclusion, we do not in any way minimize the